 You need to be able to read, comprehend, and follow instructions.
 Do not jump straight to the problem without reading the instructions.
-Quizzes are graded using the computer and it's fairly unforgiving when people don't follow instructions.
+Quizzes are graded using the computer and it is picky.
 Students will miss the question because they didn't read the instructions that said "Give answers accurate to at least 3 decimal places."
+The problem might ask for a proportion, but students give a percentage.